sympy/sympy/doc/src/guides/solving/solve-diophantine-equation.md

 ### Extract Expressions From the Result

 {func}`~.diophantine` returns results as a set of tuples, where each element in a tuple is an expression for a variable in your equation.
-For example, in
+For example, for the Pythogorean equation, the result is a set containing one tuple where the expressions correspond to (a, b, c).
+That is, the tuple represents `a = 2*p*q, b = p**2 - q**2, c = p**2-q**2`.
+Because you cannot extract an element (here, a tuple) from a set by subscripting the set, you can convert the set to a list, and then subscript the list:

 ```py
 >>> from sympy.solvers.diophantine import diophantine